DmitryLandy/UMGC-Projects/README.md

 ## Why the project is useful
-- These projects are able to provide the courses' difficulty levels and my understanding of them.
+- These projects show the type of courses I took, their standard, and my understanding of the subjects.